7 Tips For Kayaking With Your Dog

 Here’s how to get the most out of kayaking with your dog:

-1. Safety and local boating laws – check with your local boating authority if there are any safety requirements for taking a dog kayaking, such as wearing a PFD.
+1. Safety and local boating laws – check with your local boating authority if there are any safety requirements for taking a dog kayaking, such as wearing a Personal Flotation Device (PFD).
 Even if PFDs are not required by law, consider whether your dog will be able to get back in the kayak if he/she falls overboard.
 Is your dog comfortable in the water?
 And how far is it to shore?
 A doggy life jacket might give you peace of mind and might even save your dog’s life.

 2. Practice on land – before their first time, it’s a great idea to give your dog a go in the kayak when it is on land.
 This will make them feel more comfortable getting into it on water.